drewtcraft/axum-boilerplate/README.md

 - Axum as the server framework with various Tower dependencies
 - Askana for HTML templating
 - SCSS for styling
-- HTMX for front end reactivity
+- htmx for front end reactivity
+- also...
+Alpine.js for front end stuff (I guess I'm imagining more complex behaviors, like clicking one field on a form disables another piece of it (don't need htmx for that!)) (can also set up some alpine stores in the base template if some sort of state needs to be maintained)
 - sqlx + sqlite for a simple database

 ## Structure